treydock/puppet-yum_cron/README.md

 These are the actions taken by the module with default parameter values:

-* Install yum-cron
+* Install yum-cron/dnf-automatic
 * Set configuration values to enable checking for updates and notify root
-* Start and enable the yum-cron service
+* Start and enable the yum-cron/dnf-automatic service
 * Disable yum-autoupdate by setting ENABLED="false" in /etc/sysconfig/yum-autoupdate **(Scientific Linux only)**

 This is an example of enabling automatic updates